FruitGooseKSP/ParachutesLetsUseMaths/README.md

   defined maximum, the velocity will display green and if it is over, it will display red.
 This is for quick reference.
 - By adding or removing chutes, you can change the calculated velocity to be whatever you feel necessary.

+- MAJOR UPDATE - you now have the option of defining, saving and loading custom profiles so that you can use PLUM for add on planets and parachutes.
+All options are available after clicking the options icon.

 NOTES